Provides username/password access to edit a Participants Database record.

 Lost Password Form Shortcode

 Password recovery works by emailing the user a “private link” which can be used to access their record edit page, bypassing the login form.
 When checked, this setting will change the private ID every time it is used to access the record edit page.
 This keeps the private link secure because it can only be used once.
+This feature uses a cookie on the user’s browser so they can submit changes to the record without getting logged out.
 Don’t use this if your users need to be able to use a static URL to access their record edit page.
-This setting has the effect of changing the private ID code every time the record is saved.
+This plugin is often used as a way to make it easy for users to get access to their record, while other users may be using the “Private Link” to gain access to their record.
+Don’t use this feature if you have users using their private link to access their record.

 F.A.Q.